syncfusion/blazor-docs/src/charts/bullet-chart/events.md

 ---
-title: "Events in Blazor Bullet Chart component | Syncfusion"
+title: "Events in the Blazor Bullet Chart component | Syncfusion"

 component: "Bullet Chart"

-description: "Learn here all about Events of Syncfusion Bullet Chart (SfBulletChart) component and more."
+description: "Learn here all about the Events of Syncfusion Bullet Chart (SfBulletChart) component and more."
 ---

-# Events in Blazor Bullet Chart (SfBulletChart)
+# Events in the Blazor Bullet Chart (SfBulletChart)

-This section describes the Bullet Chart component's events that will be triggered when appropriate actions are performed.
+This section describes about the Bullet Chart component's events that will be triggered when appropriate actions are performed.
 The events should be provided to the Bullet Chart through the [`BulletChartEvents`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartEvents.html).

 ## Loaded